Dynamic Element Masking & UI Stability

 Browser engines apply different anti-aliasing algorithms to vector geometries and text labels.
 To minimize variance:

-- Force
+- Set

-- Use integer-aligned coordinates for critical UI elements Refer to the W3C WebDriver Specification for standardized browser automation capabilities that support consistent rendering contexts across engines.
+The W3C WebDriver Specification defines standardized browser automation capabilities that support consistent rendering contexts across engines.

 Floating-Point Precision and Coordinate Normalization